olcf/olcf-test-harness/doc-sphinx/source/user_guide/launching.rst

 The latest version of the harness supports command line tasks as well as input file tasks.
 If no tasks are provided in the input file, it will use the command line mode.
-To launch via the CLI, use a command like the following:
+To launch via the command line, use a command like the following:

 .. code-block:: bash